jack4Lindsay/tag/README.md

   - Must be ran in the command line.
 A pretty GUI may come in the future, but for now that focus has been put on the client.
 Port-fowarding on port 44440 may be necessary depending on your network (Usually is necessary).

-  - The limit of players on the server is only limited by the hardware.
-In the source code, the number of sockets can be changed, and this can set the amount of people that can join.

   - A socket-recycling algorithm that helps to clear out the closed sockets and make room for the new ones coming in

   - You are able to put in 5 commands (so far):